thanhcong0111/text_classification/README.md

 ### Deploy the model on the website

-By using the Streamlit library, this website allows you to use it as a tool to classify texts into one of five categories: entertainment, sport, tech, business, and politics.
+By using the model trained, this website allows you to use it as a tool to classify texts into one of five categories: entertainment, sport, tech, business, and politics.

 Paste a paragraph of an article that you need to classify in the left area, press `Predict` button and the result will be displayed in the right area.